Ircama/sim800l-gsm-module/firmware/README.md

 This is an improved procedure of the original [mtkdownload.c](https://github.com/ZeroPhone/mtkdownload).

 The *mtkdownload* tool is designed to flash firmware onto SIM800L/SIM800H/SIM800C modules via a serial connection, providing a low-level interface for updates.
-This version (tested on a Raspberry Pi) also includes additional controls, improved messages, embedded port reset, a dry-run option, and version number reporting before and after the upgrade.
+This version (tested on a Raspberry Pi) also includes additional controls, improved messages, embedded device reboot to automatically start the upload, embedded port reset, a dry-run option, and version number reporting before and after the upgrade.

 Command Syntax: